-- Preheat large ceramic non-stick skillet on medium – high heat, swirl a bit of oil to coat, and add turkey.
+- Preheat large non-stick skillet on medium – high heat, swirl a bit of oil to coat, and add turkey.
 Cook for 5 – 7 minutes, stirring occasionally and breaking into pieces.
 Add taco seasoning and cook for 1 more minute, stirring frequently.

 - Store: Refrigerate in an airtight container for up to 5 days.

-- Freeze: Fully cook, cool completely and freeze in an airtight container for up to 3 months.
-Thaw on a stovetop covered on low.
+- Freeze: Cook, cool and freeze in an airtight container, leaving some room for expansion, for up to 3 months.
+Thaw in the fridge overnight, then reheat on a stovetop on low heat while covered.

 - You might need to use less salt if using regular (not low sodium) tomato sauce.